 Goalkeeping Coaching Attributes

-New for Football Manager 2018, is that the attributes linked to goalkeeping coaches are split up into three different abilities.
+The attributes linked to goalkeeping coaching are split up into three different abilities.
 Higher levels of the three goalkeeping attributes indicates that the staff has the competence to develop goalkeepers to a higher level, either they are experts in one area of the game or are well educated to coach goalkeepers in both shot stopping, handling and distribution.